cockroachdb/cockroach-cloud-sdk-go/docs/ClustersApi.md

 Create and initialize a new cluster

-Can be used by the following roles assigned at the organization scope:
+Can be used by the following roles assigned at the organization or folder scope:
 - CLUSTER_ADMIN
 - CLUSTER_CREATOR